A measure of how often and how much a slot game pays out, determining the risk level and win frequency of gameplay.

 Slot volatility measures how often and how much a slot pays.
 Low volatility means frequent small wins, while high volatility means rare but potentially large wins.

 It depends on your preferences.
-Low volatility is better for longer play; high volatility is better for chasing big wins.
+Low volatility is better for longer play.
+High volatility is better for chasing big wins.